cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 ### Extend the NewSimClient class to inherit from the AutomationClient class

-This is needed to access the `COM` object.
+To access the `COM` object, extend the `NewSimClient` class to inherit from the `AutomationClient` class.
-We need to add the `using Cognite.Simulator.Utils.Automation;` namespace to the `NewSimClient` class.
-Also, extend the class to inherit from `AutomationClient` and implement a new constructor that calls the base constructor with the AutomationConfig type.
+Add `using Cognite.Simulator.Utils.Automation;` namespace to `NewSimClient` class and extend the class to inherit from `AutomationClient`.
+Then, add a new constructor that calls the base constructor with the AutomationConfig type.

-Simply replace these top lines in the `NewSimClient` class:
+Replace the lines in the `NewSimClient` class:

 ```csharp
 using Cognite.Simulator.Utils;